Washington Week: History

-In May 2021, Yamiche Alcindor, at the time the White House correspondent for PBS NewsHour, became the ninth moderator of Washington Week.
+In May 2021, Yamiche Alcindor, at the time the White House correspondent for PBS News Hour, became the ninth moderator of Washington Week.
 Alcindor had previously been a regular Washington Week panelist.
 In December 2021, WETA subsidiary NewsHour Productions began producing Washington Week.
 In February 2023, Alcindor announced that she would step down to focus full-time on her job at NBC and writing her memoirs, saying that her final date as moderator would be February 24.
+After Alcindor's departure, various other journalists served as guest moderator until August 2023.